OnionUI/Onion/website/blog/misc/2023-10-20-celebrating-stats.md

 <img src={assets.image} />

-I recently noticed a lot of our stats we're looking pretty neat, so I decided to put them in a graphic, as I thought it was about time that we celebrated this amazing project.
+I recently noticed a lot of our stats were looking pretty neat, so I decided to put them in a graphic, as I thought it was about time that we celebrated this amazing project.

 The community engagement has been, and continues to be, amazing!